avollmerhaus/Anlasser/README.md

 That may lead to degraded performance.
 Look for `clocksource` entries in `dmesg`.
 Note the number of threads is per-core and the number of cores is per-socket.

-We use flat files instead if zvols for the storage path.
+We use flat files instead of zvols for the storage path.
 As per [vermaden](https://vermaden.wordpress.com/2023/08/18/freebsd-bhyve-virtualization/), raw files and nvme are faster than virtio and zvols!

 ## Warning and notes on usage